 - Rubber mallet

 Start off by positioning your boards where you want to put them and arrange the planks accordingly on the orientation of the raised bed and where you want to put it.
-Place the two 8 feet long planks on opposite sides then the two 4 feet long planks on the top and bottom to create the box.
+Place the two 8 ft. long planks on opposite sides then the two 4 ft. long planks on the top and bottom to create the box.

 Once the boards are in position, get ready to hammer it down the ground.
 Raise one of the longer planks sideways and hammer down the rebar a few inches to the ground and about a foot length from both corners.